maheshgawande/hangman/README.md

 # hangman
-'Hangman' is a word game.
-It is in python.
+'Hangman' is a word game, developed in python!